ellysh/video-game-bots/ClickerBots/example.md

 ### Further Improvements

 Now our bot is able to analyze results of own actions.
-But there are several game events that can lead to the character's death.
+But there are several game situations that can lead to the character's death.
 First problem is an existence of the aggressive monsters.
-Bot selects a monster with the specified name but all other monsters are "invisible" for the bot.
-The issue can be solved by command to select a nearest monster that is available via *F10* key in our Shortcut Panel.
+Bot selects a monster with the specified name but all other monsters are still "invisible" for the bot.
+The issue can be solved by command to select a nearest monster.
+This command is available via the *F10* key in our Shortcut Panel.

-This is a new `SelectTarget` function:
+This is a new `SelectTarget` function with selection of the nearest monster:
 ```AutoIt
 func SelectTarget()
     LogWrite("SelectTarget()")